Location of Romania

 There is no doubt that the Romanian language is a Romance language.
-It is said that the most of the male Dacians fought against the Romans, many of them being killed in the battle.
+It is said that most of the male Dacians fought against the Romans, many of them being killed in the battle.
 Therefore, the Roman soldiers and the Roman leaders of the new Dacia province married the local women.
 In this way, the locals were rapidly Romanized.
-In the 11th century, the language was influenced by the Slavic language which started to be used in the religious services.
+In the 11th century, the language was influenced by the Slavic language, which started to be used in religious services.

 The national currency was adopted in 1867.
 It was linked to the Dutch currency known as Lowentaler.
 The silver coins had a lion on one of the sides, hence the name of the Romanian currency, “Leu” (Lei for plural).
 It means lion.

-Officially Romania wants to adopt the Euro currency by 2016, but only if the Euro currency will be still available by then.
+Officially Romania wants to adopt the Euro currency by 2016, but only if the Euro currency will still be available by then.